 9. Are there discussions about the possibility of implementing localization policies in your country?
 If yes, what are the proposed reforms and when should they come into place?

 At the moment, there is a public discussion of the draft strategy for the development of the pharmaceutical industry until 2030 (“Pharma-2030”).
 The main priority of Pharma-2030 (as opposed to Pharma-2020) is to stimulate the full cycle of new drug development, their production and further exports.
 To implement these priorities, Pharma-2030 requires special funds to finance the phases of development and research of new drugs, the establishment of special export duties, the possible compensation of import duties in other countries when exporting, as well as the further modernization of the EDL drugs pricing and introduction of differentiated trade allowances to them.
-However, as Pharma-2030 is under discussion, specific regulations governing the proposed changes are not currently available.
-Pharma-2030 is expected to be approved in 2020.
+However, as Pharma-2030 is still be under discussion due to fact that the Government was focused on COVID pandemic issues within 2020 and is expected to be approved in 2021.